Scribery/tlog/README.md

 Such symlinks can then be assigned as login shells to certain users to have a specific shell started for them, under recording.

+#### Configuring recording in SSSD

+SSSD starting with v1.16.0 allows configuring which users and/or groups should be recorded (have tlog-rec-session started when they login), while also preserving the original user shell.
+See `sssd-session-recording(5)`.

 ### Recording sessions to Elasticsearch

 Rsyslog can be set up to deliver tlog messages to Elasticsearch.
 First of